|

 be compared to these small birds: simple, common at first glance, yet

 revealing riches only sensed by keen eyes.”
 The director speaks.
 The director thinks.
-The

-fun stuff either!
+without the fun stuff either!
 Pass me some fried mystical eggs from the Pan’ku.
 COURTESY

 T.P.
 MOVIE NEWS.
-WITH THANKS TO THE AMERICAN FILM
+WITH

-INSTITUTE FOR THEIR CONTINUING INTEREST IN WORLD CINEMA. ©HARLAN
+THANKS TO THE AMERICAN FILM INSTITUTE FOR THEIR CONTINUING INTEREST IN WORLD

 KENNEDY.
 All rights reserved |